ideogram/multiColorfont/README.md

 to turn your drawing in a svg-color font.

 * when you're done creating your character, make sure all the objects are turned into paths.
 All the parts of the character that should end up having the same color, should be 'merged' or "united" into one single path.
 To be sure, give them all a different color.

-* the actual colors are ignored by jQuery plug-in.
-The color that each path within a glyph gets, is dependend on the colors assigned in the arguments calling the jQuery plugin. * make sure there are no groups in a glyph
+* the actual colors are ignored by the jQuery plug-in.
+The color that each path within a glyph gets, is dependend on the colors assigned in the arguments calling the jQuery plugin.

+* make sure there are no _groups_ left in a glyph

 * Inkscape has the annoying tendecy to store tranforsmations in a path.
 To get rid of them, select all paths and nudge them back and forth once using the arrow-keys on the keyboard.

 * The pink rectangles should *not* be turned into paths.
 Position the right side of them to the left-most part of your character.
 My script uses these rectangles to  store the width of the character

 * To create the final svg font, invoke the ruby script _template2font.rb_ with the name of your drawing as the only
   argument:  `ruby template2font.rb myfirstfont.template.svg'

-* the script will
-then write out a file called _myfirstfont.font.svg._ This is the multiColorfont file.
+* the script will then write out a file called _myfirstfont.font.svg._ This is the multiColorfont file.

 * the resulting SVG-font can actually be opened in FontForge and saved as, for example, as TTF

+* The Ruby script is still quite 'buggy'.
+It breaks down in version 2.0 of Ruby but I've seen it working on ruby 1.8.6 - 1.9.2.
+You'll need to have the gems  'builder', 'nokogiri' and 'open-uri' installed.

+#### TODO-list

+* Improvements on the Ruby-scripts:
+	* package them as gems
+	* less error-prone
+	* more options:
+		* choose between storing glyphs in de glyph-element or in the path-elements
+		* automatic sorting of layers by color
+	* write more beautifull code :)
+* Improvements on the jQuery-plugin
+	* faster?
+	* allow the fonts to span multiple lines
+	* get rid of the Raphael.js dependency (allow I'm very gratefull for their work!)
+	* Allow for kerning-pairs
+* Improvements on the fonts:
+	* more fonts with larger character-sets